Let's Talk About 'THE Green KNIGHT'

 Every scene jumps to later in his life.
 Gawain and his wife enjoy their time together, they have a baby, the king dies, Gawain gets older, they are in middle of a war, Gawain becomes powerless, his people start to give up on him, and by the end of that scene, Gawain is left sitting on the throne deeply upset knowing that the enemies are going to attack him and everyone that is still with him.

-After the journey, Gawain has had enough with everything that he has suffered through.
+After the journey, Gawain has had enough of everything that he has suffered through.
 He goes to the Green Knight, and prepares to die.
 The fantasy aspect is that he could easily choose to run away and go back home with his wife and hopefully live happily ever after.
 Everything is fine until they are at war and lose.
 The vision shows that if Gawain were to choose that path, things would’ve started out well in the beginning but would eventually turn sideways, leaving Gawain the way he was without having learned anything.

-This reality shows that Gawain accepts what is about to happen, it shows that he has grown throughout his journey and is not afraid anymore.
+This reality shows that Gawain accepts what was about to happen, it shows that he has grown throughout his journey and is not afraid anymore.
 It shows the bravery and matureness that is now within him.

 ‘The Green Knight’ camouflages itself as a medieval tale, but with David Lowery modernizing the concept, the film is really about one person's voyage through the challenges of life.
 In a way, this could be the next ‘Spirited Away’.
 Both movies include heavy symbolism that makes for a strong message about growth and life.